- Do you have a BEd degree in preschool teacher education?

 Research on early childhood education (KME109F)

-The main focus of the course is on early childhood education and research within the field.
+The primary focus of the course is on early childhood education and research within the field.
 Various topics and controversial issues will be discussed.
-Special emphasis will be placed on different views on children and childhood, cooperation between playschool and primary school, teachers’ pedagogical beliefs and cooperation between school and family.
+Special emphasis will be placed on different views of children and childhood, cooperation between the playschool and the primary school, teachers' pedagogical beliefs, and collaboration between the school and the family.

 Introduction to quantitative Research (MVS213F, MVS212F, KME211F)